-Some sports are conducted in very hot and humid weather in many parts of the United States.
+Early fall and spring practices are conducted in very hot and humid weather in many parts of the United States.
 This can lead to heat-related illnesses.
 Heatstroke deaths are fully preventable in high school sports if the proper precautions are taken.